aswin-codes/IntelGenAI/README.md

 # IntelGenAI (Hackathon)

-DreamFarm is an innovative solution that leverages AI-powered tools and seamless integration of various services to provide smart farming solutions.
+**DreamFarm** is an innovative solution that leverages AI-powered tools and seamless integration of various services to provide smart farming solutions.
 The project is powered by DreamFarm (a Flutter-based frontend) and a robust backend infrastructure with GenAI, Django, FastAPI for web scraping, and Streamlit for an end-to-end Gemini chat experience.

 ## Features of DreamFarm
 - Real-time weather information for efficient crop management.
 - Soil testing services to help farmers monitor soil conditions.
 - AI-based crop recommendations based on location, soil type, and weather conditions.
-- AI-based pest disease detection and its possible remedies
+- AI-based pest disease detection and its possible remedies.
 - Integration with the Gemini chat app for personalized advice and interaction.
 - Marketplace and community features for farmers to buy, sell, and connect.
 - FastAPI-based web scraping to retrieve agricultural data from relevant sources.
+- AI-based crop yield predictor.

 ---

-## Requirements to run the software
+## Requirements to Run the Software

 Before proceeding, ensure the following dependencies are installed on your machine:

-- **Python**
+- **Python** (Version 3.7 or above)
-- **Node.js**
+- **Node.js** (Version 14 or above)
-- **Flutter**
+- **Flutter** (Stable version)

 ---